manastalukdar/manastalukdar.github.io/website/pages/about/professional/recruiters.md

 ### What I bring to the table?

-- Around 17 years of industry experience in established companies as well as startups.
+- Nearly two decades years of industry experience in established companies as well as startups.
 - Proven track record of building, growing, supporting and leading organizations of high technical caliber.
 - Proven track record of building and scaling enterprise products used in critical industrial infrastructure across the world.
 - Experience leading and running teams and organizations both co-located and remote / distributed.